The Birth of Rowen Rae:

 Janelle: I could say good morning, but in our reality it's a little late at night.
 Yeah.
 So welcome to this recording.
 I have my dear husband in the hot seat tonight.

 Janelle: Hello.
 Tony Marion, thank you for joining me and a glass of wine because it's been that kind of a day.

 Tony: It was a long trip here.

 Janelle: Cheers.
-So, we sit here tonight to share the birth story of our first born, Rowan Rae.
+So, we sit here tonight to share the birth story of our first born, Rowen Rae.

 Tony: Miss Rowen.

-Janelle: Sweet.
-Darlin.
-I want to share this story with you because it was such an empowering and beautiful moment in my life, but then also I have my husband here because I think he lends a pretty special partner perspective.
+Janelle: Sweet darlin.
+I want to share this story with you all because it was such an empowering and beautiful moment in my life, but then also I have my husband here because I think he lends a pretty special partner perspective.
 So thank you for joining me.